-Creatine is a great food supplement for any athlete: an organic acid produced in the liver from three amino acids, named L-arginine, glycine and L-methionin.
+Creatine is an interesting food supplement for every athlete.
+It is an organic acid produced in the liver from 3 amino acids called L-arginine, glycine and L-methionine.

 It is then stored in the muscle fibres.
-We’re speaking, of course, of an organic substance in the body.
+Of course, we are talking about an organic substance in the body.

-And if you're a regular gym goer, you'll agree with us that creatine is the most popular and widely used food supplement, along with whey protein.
+Having said that, if you are a regular gym user, you will agree with us that creatine is the most popular and widely used food supplement, along with whey protein.

 Types of Creatine